ftntcorecse/ftnt-ansible-docs/docs_build/fortios_modules/fortios_user_adgrp.rst

 **Name:** fortios_user_adgrp

-**Description:** This module is able to configure a FortiGate or FortiOS by allowing the user to configure user feature and adgrp category.
-Examples includes all options and need to be adjusted to datasources before usage.
+**Description:** This module is able to configure a FortiGate or FortiOS by allowing the user to set and modify user feature and adgrp category.
+Examples include all parameters and values need to be adjusted to datasources before usage.
 Tested with FOS v6.0.2

 **Author(s):**